ricketytoc/tp/docs/DeveloperGuide.md

 #### Implementation

 `EditCommand`: Stores the edited changes to be changed.<br>
-`EditCommandParser`: Parses the user edit command to create an appropriate EditCommand object.<br>
+`EditCommandParser`: Parses the user's edit command to create an appropriate EditCommand object.<br>
 `Model`: Fetches the employee list from `Model#getSortedFilteredPersonList()` and finds the employee whose information needs to be edited.

 Given below is an example usage scenario of edit command.